useshortcut/api-cookbook/change-label/README.md

-If you're using labels to model sprint, you may need to change the label on incomplete work to move it to the next sprint.
+If you're using labels to model sprints, you may need to change the label on incomplete work to move it to the next sprint.

 This script searches for incomplete work in an existing label and replaces the existing label with a new label.